Skip to content

 YNAB introduces value immediately by prompting users to set personalized spending targets, with no heavy setup required.

 Fitness apps follow a similar approach.
 After asking for your top goals, they generate a custom routine immediately.
-This shortens the time to value and helps users feel like they’re already making progress.
+This shortens time-to-value and helps users feel like they’re already making progress.

 You can apply the same principle using mobile carousels in Userpilot.
 These full-screen, swipeable screens let you guide new app users through setup steps, ask a few key questions, and tailor the experience based on their goals or preferences.
 It’s one of the simplest ways to create a personalized customer experience right from the start, no developer work required.